Tea Tree Bay

 Highlights

-- Wander through Noosa National Park to discover the tranquil beauty of Tea Tree Bay, just a 20-minute stroll from Laguna Bay.
+- Stroll through Noosa National Park to discover the tranquil beauty of Tea Tree Bay just 20 minutes from Laguna Bay.

-- Relax under shady pandanus trees while enjoying a picnic on flat rocks, away from the bustling Hastings Street.
+- Relax under shady pandanus trees while enjoying a picnic on flat rocks, away from Hastings Street's hustle and bustle.

-- Explore vibrant rock pools at low tide, teeming with crabs, fish, and sea anemones, perfect for curious adventurers.
+- Explore fascinating rock pools at low tide, teeming with marine life like crabs, fish, and sea anemones.

-- Catch steep, hollow waves at low tide or fat, slow waves at high tide, ideal for experienced local surfers.
+- Catch steep, hollow waves at low tide or fat, slow waves at high tide, perfect for experienced surfers.

 This stunning beach in Noosa National Park is just a 20-minute walk from Laguna Bay near the park’s entrance.
 So if you don’t have much time to explore, it’s an ideal place to take some time out and appreciate the park’s tranquillity and stunning seascapes.